seankwilliams/comrad-documentation/source/index.md

   });
 ```

-To get started using the API, we will walk through how to authenticate with the API and how to make an API call.
-We will make an API call to get all shows that are occurring in the next three hours.
-See the example code accompanying this section for reference.

-First, we will create an API key with the `DJ` role, which has the least amount of permissions of the available roles.
-To create an API key:

-1. Log into Comrad with an account that has the `Admin` role
-2. In the left menu, click on the Users icon at the bottom
-3. At the top of the page, click `Add User`
-4. For First Name, enter your name.
-For last name, enter "API Usage".
-5. For email address, enter an email address that does not already have an account in Comrad.
-This does not have to be a real email address, for instance, you could use `api.test@getcomrad.org`
-6. For Roles, choose `DJ`
-7. Enter a password
-8. Click Submit
-9. Now, you'll be back on the users page.
-Search for your new user, and click on that user's row in the search results table.
-10. Scroll down and click `Create API` on the left.
-11. Now, at the top of the screen, you'll have a message with your API key.
-Record the API key and keep it somewhere safe: Comrad will not display it again.

-Now, the API key is created.
-Plug that value into the example code in the `apiKey` variable.
-In the example code, you'll also want to replace `comradUrl`'s value with the URL of your API.
-If you're running Comrad locally, that's `http://localhost:5000/v1`, but if you have Comrad hosted on a server, the URL would usually be `https://yourdomain.com/api/v1`.
+The endpoints in the [Simple Endpoints](#comrad-api-simple-endpoints) section are designed to cover common use cases without having to deal with the more complex aspects of the API.
+Many of the other endpoints take parameters and return much more data.
+One use case for the more complex endpoints would be if you wanted to pull all of the shows in the next three hours.
+As in the previous example, you'll want to set values for `apiKey` and `comradUrl`.

-Once those values are replaced, you can run the sample code to retrieve events in the next three hours.
-The code is makinng a `GET` request to `/events/shows` with the following parameters:
+The sample code is makinng a `GET` request to `/events/shows` with the following parameters:

 - `startDate`: the current date/time
 - `endDate`: three hours in the future from the current date/time